 1. Limit who’s eligible

 Likewise, you might restrict part-time employees or contractors from getting the perk.
 Make it something employees earn or aspire to, and set thresholds for who qualifies.
 Make these clear in the employee handbook so there is no confusion.

 2. Limit time off without a plan

-You might fear (quite understandably) that employees who are given unlimited time off will take off at-will, leaving a pile of work on their desks that leaves their co-workers – and your business – in a bad spot.
+You might fear (quite understandably) that employees who are given unlimited time off will take time off at-will, leaving a pile of work on their desks that leaves their co-workers – and your business – in a bad spot.
 But again, this is within your control.

 3. Limit how many consecutive days can be taken